-Note that, with the exception of the templates used for account activation emails, all of these are rendered using a RequestContext and so will also receive any additional variables provided by context processors.
+In the default setup, you will need to create several templates required by django-registration, and possibly additional templates required by views in django.contrib.auth.
+The templates requires by django-registration are as follows; note that, with the exception of the templates used for account activation emails, all of these are rendered using a RequestContext and so will also receive any additional variables provided by context processors.

-registration/registration form.html
+registration/registration_form.html